 Note that the config does not evaluate ~, so a full path will need to be specified for IdentityFile.

 If you are relying on ~/.ssh/config for extra options, when running as sudo sshfs will instead look at /root/.ssh/config.
 You can use the -F option to specify the configuration path:

 If this sshfs command is instead in /etc/fstab, then you will need to use the full path to the user's configuration, since the user's shell is not there to do expansion on the home directory(~).

 sshfs uses FUSE, which stands for Filesystem in Userspace.
-It's mean't to be able to run as a user, so sudo is not completely necessary to use sudo, you can modify the permissions of the target directory to allow the current user to mount it.
+It's meant to be able to run as a user, so sudo is not completely necessary.
+You can modify the permissions of the target directory to allow the current user to mount it.
 It's as easy as chown myuser:myuser /mymountpoint.